 There is an on-site museum, stand-alone arches, sunken gardens, industrial ruins, and a cemetery.

-You may also consider a visit to the nearby Heritage Park, a small village featuring Downtown Ocenaside’s original buildings.
+You may also consider a visit to the nearby Heritage Park Village, a small settlement featuring Downtown Ocenaside’s original buildings.
 Guided tours are available during the weekends.

 Go on a Walk or Hike